KivApple/mcu-info-util/README.md

 ## Requirements

 mcu-info-util requires Python 2.7 or higher.

-Also, the package relies on [cmsis-svd](https://github.com/posborne/cmsis-svd) package.
+Also, this package relies on [cmsis-svd](https://github.com/posborne/cmsis-svd) package.

 ## Stand-alone usage